State Policy Priorities

 - To maximize the integrity and natural resource value of protected lands as well as unprotected lands of significant conservation value.

-- Supporting bills HD.2707/S.D2776, the Nature for Massachusetts bill, which would create a dedicated funding source for conservation, restoration and improvement of lands and waters to benefit nature and people.
+This bill would dedicate a portion of the existing state sales tax for conservation, restoration and improvement of lands and waters to benefit nature and people.

-See the Nature for Massachusetts fact sheet to learn more about the bill.
+See the Nature for Massachusetts fact sheet to learn more about the bill and its growing list of supporters.

-See WBUR coverage on the importance of expanding the tax credit.
-By Martha Bebinger.
-May 24, 2024
+For more information, see this fact sheet and WBUR coverage from Martha Bebinger on the importance of expanding the tax credit.

 -